google-deepmind/mujoco/doc/XMLreference.rst

 .. _option-flag-contact:

 :at:`contact`: :at-val:`[disable, enable], "enable"`
-   This flag disables all standard computations related to contact constraints.
+   This flag disables collision detection and all standard computations related to contact constraints.

 .. _option-flag-passive: